 A chapter’s membership subscription fee is calculated by taking the membership report as submitted by the chapter to the General Fraternity as of the 1st of each month from September to May (based on the previous school year).
 The highest and lowest membership counts are then discarded, and the remaining counts are averaged together.
 This average has been determined to appropriately and equitably account for the average chapter membership over the course of the prior school year.

 Statements for each new program year are distributed via e-mail in early August.
-Payment is due in full by September 15, unless the chapter opts for the half or monthly-payment plan.
+1/2 Payment is due in full by September 30, and the other half is due 2/28.

 If membership contributions are not paid by the due date, membership in the RMF program may be suspended and insurance coverage terminated.
 Without insurance, individual chapters and their members may become personally liable for any claims that might arise.